The Employment Law Review: Philippines

 Additionally, Philippine jurisprudence recognises the validity of fixed-term employment contracts that meet the following criteria: (1) the fixed period of employment must be knowingly and voluntarily agreed by the parties; or (2) it satisfactorily appears that the employer and the employee dealt with each other on more or less equal terms and neither exercised moral dominance.24

 An employee may be required to complete a probationary period of six months, provided that at the start of employment, the employee is informed of (1) his or her status as a probationary employee, and (2) the reasonable standards that must be met to qualify as a regular employee.25 Failure to satisfy these requirements means that the employee is hired as a regular employee from the start of their employment.
 An employee who is allowed to work after the probationary period shall be considered a regular employee.

 iii Establishing a presence

 A foreign company may directly hire employees to carry on its business in the Philippines without being officially registered in the country.
-In such cases, the foreign company is considered as a foreign corporation doing business in the Philippines without a licence and is subject to the following significant risks: it is not allowed to bring suit or to defend itself in any litigation before any Philippine court or tribunal;28 and its directors, trustees and officers are at risk of being penalised with a fine of not less than 10,000 Philippine pesos but not more than 1 million Philippine pesos.29 Notably, the direct hiring of Filipinos for work to be performed outside the Philippines must be carried out through licensed recruitment agencies.
+In such cases, the foreign company is considered as a foreign corporation doing business in the Philippines without a licence, and is subject to the following significant risks: it is not allowed to sue or to defend itself in any litigation before any Philippine court or tribunal;26 and its directors, trustees and officers are at risk of being penalised with a fine of not less than 10,000 Philippine pesos but not more than 1 million Philippine pesos.27 The direct hiring of Filipinos for work to be performed outside the Philippines must be carried out through licensed recruitment agencies.

-An employee is entitled to the following minimum statutory benefits:
+Hiring a Filipino employee entails payment of the following minimum statutory benefits: